IGEL-Community/IGEL-Custom-Partitions/CP_Source/Apps/Nutanix_Frame/README.md

 1. A *Published* Launchpad.
 2. Configured identity provider with associated roles/permissions allowing access to the desired Frame Account.
-3. Frame Launch Link with additional "Quit and log out" url parameter`&qlo=1`.
+3. Frame Launch Link with additional ["Quit and log out"](https://docs.frame.nutanix.com/platform/session/advanced-integrations/#supported-query-params) url parameter: `&qlo=1`.
 4. *Optional:* The Frame account production workload VMs can be joined to a Windows domain, if desired.

 5. **Edit your IGEL UMS Custom Profile and go to**: